 The California HiSET exam costs $100 (computer-based) or $140 (paper-based).
 You’ll understand that when you take the HiSET exam online, only computer-based testing is available.
 You only pay for the subtest(s) you register for.
 This applies to both the GED and HiSET exam.

 The GED subtests are scored on a 100-200 scale.
 The following applies:

 - College Ready Score: 165-174

 - College Ready + College Credit Score: 175-200

 The HiSET is measured on a scale that goes to 20.
 The minimally required score on each subject is 8 and your essay score must be at least 2.
-Your overall result needs to be at least 45.
-Check with a testing center in your area which test(s) they administer as not all sites offer both options.
+Your overall result needs to be at least 45 excluding your essay result.
+Please check with a testing center in your area which test(s) they administer as not all sites offer both options.